 The Discussion Paper flags the need for consequential amendments to Schedule 1 of the EP Act Regulations.
 This could potentially have a significant impact on Local Government, particularly the landfill classifications.
 DWER has previously proposed to reduce the number of landfill categories which would potentially mean landfills which are currently only regulated, would need to be licenced.
-WALGA recommends further engagement with the sector and with industry in the review and revision of Schedule the 1 of EP Act Regulations, covering prescribed activities.
+WALGA recommends further engagement with the sector and with industry the Schedule in review and revision of 1 of the EP Act Regulations, covering prescribed activities.